-As builders and all key stakeholders within the construction industry grapple with increased pressure to maintain efficiency amid building delays and unpredictable weather events, one particular construction method is gaining momentum – pre-fab construction.
+As builders and stakeholders within the construction industry grapple with increased pressure to maintain efficiency amid building delays and unpredictable weather events, one particular construction method is gaining momentum – pre-fab construction.

 Prefabricated construction means a lot of the building can be conducted in more of a controlled environment, rather than on a construction site, increasing productivity and minimising risk.

 Major Australia developers including Australand, Hickory and Lend Lease have already implemented these efficiencies in certain parts of their supply chain.
 Lend Lease’s recently finished Forte apartments in Melbourne was largely completed in a factory.